State and Local Policy Database

 Climate Mitigation Goal

-The Sustainable DC plan set a greenhouse gas emissions reduction goal of 50% by 2032.
-Mayor Bowser also committed the city to achieve carbon neutrality by 2050.
+The Climate Commitment Act of 2022 codified and accelerated the District's climate commitments, to citywide carbon neutrality by 2045 with a first interim target of a 45% reduction from the 2006 baseline by 2025.
 Based on ACEEE’s analysis of past years emissions data, ACEEE projects that the city will not meet its near-term community-wide GHG emissions reduction goal.

 The District’s Department of Energy & Environment releases greenhouse gas inventories.